 Photo credit: Foter.com

-I didn’t feel like marketing last Monday.
+I didn’t feel like marketing the day after Vegas.

 So I didn’t.
 I cancelled the post I had scheduled for that day and rescheduled it for later in the month, moving everything else back accordingly.